samuelmaina/Devoloper_Portal_MERN/README.md

 ## Technologies.
 - Started with the normal JS and MongoDb but latter changed to work with TypeScript and Postgres.
-- React , Express, TYpescript, Jest and Postgres
+- React , Express, Typescript, Jest and Postgres